 The visa fee is 5 Omani rials (Dh50) and you can pay in the local currency or by credit card.
 Check that you have at least six months validity on your passport and empty pages for exit/entry stamps.
 You may also be asked for your address while in the sultanate, so make sure you know where you are staying.

 We used the Hatta-Al Wajajah border to leave Dubai for Oman.
 It’s located 6km along the road from the Hatta Wadi Hub and takes about an hour and 20 minutes to reach from Dubai.
 Driving on a Friday morning, there was very little traffic, perhaps because the UAE recently shifted its weekend to start on Saturdays.

-Photographs and recording at the border point are not allowed, so keep your phone firmly in your car.
+Photographs and recording are not allowed at the border point, so keep your phone firmly in your car.